xelacast/consequence/docs/IDEAS.md

 The app that lets you see your wellbeing

-What apps measure your wellebeing?
-I see habit trackes and calorie intake systems to track what you are doing.
+What apps measure your wellbeing?
+I see habit tracks and calorie intake systems to track what you are doing.
 What about if what you are doing is actually working for you?
 There is weight trackers but what about a mental health tracker where you can receive feedback from yourself over a week, month, quarter, yearly.
 And to have an AI tap into your data to give you appropriate metrics and insights of what is working and what is not.

 Everyone wants to live a better life and change themselves, but how do they know if what they are doing to better themselves, what they are changing about themselves is actually working to help their well being?
-There mental health, physical health, and fullfillment in life.
-I want people to lead more fullfilling lives and know what they are doing and how it is impacting them!
+There mental health, physical health, and fulfillment in life.
+I want people to lead more fulfilling lives and know what they are doing and how it is impacting them!

 Consequence, know what affects you.

 Supplement tracking for physical and mental health.
 Future updates turn it into a essential nutrients tracker and macro tracker.
 Claim is Nutrients are one of the pillars of health for a healthy brain.
 Misinformation has been going on for too long.
-We need to help people get their livdes togother.
+We need to help people get their lives together.

 ## Features

 - [x] Users can look back on their history and edit days
-- [ ] Users can see a calendar view of their application
+- [ ] Users can see a calendar view of their inserted information
 - [ ] Users can set goals.
 - [ ] Users can see their progress with goals.
 - [ ] Users can see their successfully goals/non successful goals
 - [ ] Users can add as many habits as they want to track
-- [ ] Users are presented with a dashboard view of their metrics
+- [ ] Users are presented with a dashboard view of their metrics ie data visualizations of mental health, physical health, gut health, workouts.
+Optional to the user
 - [x] Users can add journal entries to their dashboard

 - [x] Users can choose metrics for supplement intake
 - [x] Users can choose between mg and mcg in supplements form [link](./TODO.md)

-- [ ] UX: Users can have configured supplement values to add instead of filling out a form everytime
+- [x] UX: Users can have configured supplement values to add instead of filling out a form every time
+- [ ] Users can search a database of food/supplement to choose from and import their data along with it.

 - [ ] Users are shown more attributes to choose from for symptoms/descriptions
 - [ ] Users can create their own symptoms